farshidmh/openstack-labs/install/kolla-ansible-aio.md

 openstack network list
 ```

-### Troubleshooting:
+## Troubleshooting:

 - If a deployment fails, you can use `kolla-ansible -i ./all-in-one reconfigure` to attempt to correct it.
-- Logs for Kolla-Ansible are typically found in `/var/log/kolla/`.
+- Logs for Kolla-Ansible are typically found in `/var/log/kolla/` but you must access them with `root` user.

 ### Tips: